GoDaddy Website Builder Review - Is GoDaddy Good?

 How Simple Is the GoDaddy Website Builder?

-While our website wasn’t 100 percent complete within that time, it did have (almost) all of the necessary pages, it correctly featured our logo and name, and the whole thing looked pretty good on both desktop and mobile screens.
+While our website wasn’t fully complete within that time, it did have most of the necessary pages, it correctly featured our logo and name, and the whole thing looked pretty good on both desktop and mobile screens.

-All that in the first five minutes?
-Yeah, we’ll take that.
 It also helps that we have plenty of experience building websites and using these types of tools.
-But, that experience didn’t play a huge part in the speed because the process follows a mostly question/answer format at the beginning.
+But, that experience didn’t play a huge part in the speed because the process follows a mostly question and answer format at the beginning.

 After playing around in this website builder for some time, it looks like GoDaddy really put a lot of effort into making this tool easy, fast, and intuitive for even the most “beginner-level” of users.